bruberu/ChainYields/README.md

 If you don't see your preferred data in the tables below, you will have to deal with some of the Java code behind this directly.
-Load this into a Java IDE (IntelliJ is pretty good), change lines 13 and 14 of Main.java to have your preferred isotope (as long as it's in the nds.iaea.org API) and year cutoff (the minimum number of years required for an isotope to be considered stable enough).
+Load this into a Java IDE (IntelliJ is pretty good), change lines 13 and 14 of Main.java to have your preferred isotope (as long as it's in the nds.iaea.org API) and year cutoff (the minimum number of years of its half-life required for an isotope to be considered stable enough).

 It will prompt you occasionally to give the symbol of certain elements, such as silver (Ag), europium (Eu), and so on.